Skip to main content

 E228

 Lennox furnace error code E228 means the induced draft blower motor (inducer) has stalled, failed to start, or is running outside its expected speed parameters.
 The inducer motor is the fan that creates negative draft pressure in the heat exchanger and vents combustion gases.
-On Lennox variable-speed models like the SL280V and EL296V, the control board monitors inducer speed electronically and trips E228 when the motor does not respond correctly.
+On Lennox variable-speed models like the SL280V and EL296V, the control board monitors inducer speed electronically and trips E228 when the motor doesn't respond correctly.

 high